jibo16/jibo16/README.md

 - 👋 Hi, I’m @jibo16
-- 👀 I’m interested in Finance and Technology.
+- 👀 I’m interested in Data science and Data engineering applied to intelligence and financial intelligence
-- 💞️ I’m looking to collaborate on anything related to Data Analysis.
+- 💞️ I’m looking to collaborate on anything related to data engineering tasks related to financial intelligence.
+- I'm also intersted in Data Science applied to marketing or business desitions.
+- Add me to codewars -> https://www.codewars.com/users/jibo16
+-

 <!---